PhilippGrashoff/atkdatamodelbroker/README.md

 ## How to use it
 - `InvokeModelBrokerTrait::publish()` and `ModelBroker::subscribe()` are the only 2 methods you need!
-- Each `Model` can publish at any of the hook spots that are called within `Model::save()`.
+- Each `Model` can publish at any of the events(hook spots) that are called within `Model::save()`.
 `InvokeModelBrokerTrait` needs to be added to a Model in order to do so.
 If so, you just have to call the `publish()` method and tell the method which hool spot to publish, e.g. `$this->publish(Model::HOOK_AFTER_SAVE)`.
-- Any other Class can now subscribe to any of the hook spots that were published by a model.
-To do so, they just need to call `ModelBroker::subscribe()` and tell this method to subscribe to which hook spot and what to do when this event happens.
+- Any other Class can now subscribe to any of the events that were published by a model.
+To do so, they just need to call `ModelBroker::subscribe()` and tell this method to subscribe to which event and what to do when this event happens.

 ```php
 //A model that publishes an event